doub1emint/doub1emint/README.md

 - 👀 I’m interested in machine learning, Geotechnical Engineering, and microseismic monitoring.
 - 🌱 I’m currently learning tofel.😅
 - 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me: xingye020@mail.dlut.edu.cn
+- 📫 How to reach me: sun_xy@zju.edu.cn

 <!---
 doub1emint/doub1emint is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.